 - Food Hygiene

-For larger scale events, LESP may take a more active role and you may be required to attend a Safety Advisory Group (SAG) meeting where all agencies from LESP can offer support to organisers.
+For larger scale events, LESP may take a more active role and you may be required to attend a Safety Advisory Group meeting, where all agencies from LESP can offer support to organisers.
+Other useful links: